 The Chairman of the Board decides on the extent to which an annual evaluation of the work of the Board shall be performed where members are given an opportunity to express their opinions on working methods, Board material, their own and other members' work and the scope of the assignment.
-For 2011 this evaluation was performed with the help of an external consultant regarding the work of the Board as a whole and each member individually.
-The evaluation took the form of a questionnaire as well as in-depth interviews with Board members and senior executives in the company.
-As in evaluations made in previous years the work of the Board was assessed as functioning unusually well.
-All members were considered to have made a constructive contribution to both strategic discussions and the governance of the company.
+For the 2012 financial year this evaluation was performed $\,$ internally through interviews with Board members and senior executives in the company.
+As in evaluations made in previous years the work of the Board was assessed as functioning very well.
+All members of the Board were considered to have made a constructive contribution to both strategic discussions and the governance of the company.
 The dialogue between the Board and management was also perceived as very good.